Blizzard26/knxTools/Readme.md

 * `location`: Name of the parent location (Space) from the KNX Project
 * `priority`: user-defined priority from the things.json-File
 * `space`: KNXSpace object of the parent location (Space) from the KNX Project
-* `items`: Map of Item-Key to `KNXItem`s
+* `items`: Map of Item-Key (things.json-File) to `KNXItem`s
 * `context`: Map from String to String read from the comments section of the Function in the KNX Project (see [Advanced Options](#advanced-options)] for details)

 `KNXItem`s have the following properties (see org.openhab.support.knx2openhab.model.KNXItem):
 * `key`: Item-Key from the things.json-File
 * `itemDescriptor`: The `KNXItemDescriptor` read from the things.json-File
-* `address`: Group Address of the item in the format `high.mid.low`
+* `address`: Group Address of the item in the format `high.mid.low` (e.g., `1.2.3`)
-* `description`: Description from the KNX Project
+* `description`: Description of the Group Address from the KNX Project
-* `name`: Group Address Name from the KNX Project
+* `name`: Name of the Group Address from the KNX Project (may be overriden by things.json-File)
+* `type`: Group Address Value Type from the KNX Project as String (e.g., "1.001", "1.009", "5.001", etc.)
+* `readable`: Indicates whether or not the associated group address may be read (i.e., KNX Read-Flag is set on one of the Com-Objects associated with the group address)
+* `writeable`: Indicates whether or not the associated group address may be written (i.e., KNX Write-Flag is set on one of the Com-Objects associated with the group address)
 * `context`: Map from String to String read from the comments section of the Function in the KNX Project (see [Advanced Options](#advanced-options)] for details)
-* `type`: Group Address Value Type from the KNX Project as String
-* `readable`: Indicates whether or not the associated group address may be read by the bus (i.e., KNX Read-Flag is set on one of the associated Com-Objects)
-* `writeable`: Indicates whether or not the associated group address may be written by the bus (i.e., KNX Write-Flag  is set on one of the associated Com-Objects)

 `KNXThingDescriptor`s have the following properties:
 * TODO